-In the 12th century, the Cistercian at the place Savennières in the winegrowing region Loire on a steep slope high above Loire Creek Serrant the vineyard "Clos de la Coulée-de-Serrant".
+In the 12th century, the Cistercian by location Savennières in the winegrowing region Loire on a steep slope high above the Loire tributary Serrant to the vineyard "Clos de la Coulée-de-Serrant".
 The wine became so famous that the two French kings Louis XI.
-(1423-1483) and Louis XIV.
-(1638-1715), as well Napoleon first wife Josephine personally visited the vineyard.
-This covers seven hectares of vineyards on both sides of the river valley and is owned solely by the family Joly with the Château de la Roche-aux-Moines, The largest part is located on steep slopes oriented to the southwest.
-The location was classified as a separate appellation Savennières Coulée-de-Serrant .
-The white wine made from 100% Chenin Blanc is one of the best and most expensive wines in the world, A second from the terroir Her very similar area with 19 hectares is also classified as a separate appellation called Savennières Roche-aux-Moines .
-A three-hectare piece on a promontory is called "Clos de la Bergerie" and also belongs to the Château de la Roche-aux-Moines.
-The rest are shared by the two wineries Château de Chamboureau and Domaine aux Moines.
+(1423-1483) and Louis XIV (1638-1715), as well Napoleon first wife Josephine personally visited the vineyard.
+This covers seven hectares of vineyards on both sides of the river valley and is the sole property of the Joly family with the Château de la Roche-aux-Moines, Most of it is on steep, south-west facing slopes.
+The location has been classified as a separate Savennières Coulée-de-Serrant appellation.
+The white wine made from 100% Chenin Blanc is one of the best and most expensive wines in the world, A second from terroir The very similar area with 19 hectares is also classified as a separate appellation called Savennières Roche-aux-Moines .
+A part of three hectares lying on a rocky outcrop is called "Clos de la Bergerie" and also belongs to the Château de la Roche-aux-Moines.
+The rest are shared between the two wineries Château de Chamboureau and Domaine aux Moines.